Encila/RPi5-flower-detection/README.md

 ## Acknowledgements

-This project is inspired by the [RPi5 YOLOv8 Project](https://github.com/JungLearnBot/RPi5_yolov8) and adapted to use TensorFlow Lite for flower detection.
+This project is inspired by the [RPi5 YOLOv8 Project](https://github.com/JungLearnBot/RPi5_yolov8) and adapted to use  a TensorFlow Lite model generated with Teachable Machine for flower detection.

 ## License